iterami/Docs.htm/common/js/core.md

 ---

 ### `core_random_number(args)`
-* Generates a random number in a range.
+* Returns a random number in a range.

 Arg        | Required? | Notes
 -----------|-----------|------